Tips for navigating the ABA Annual Meeting

 Small Group Networking Sessions

 - Don’t miss the Special Interest Groups (SIGs)!
 The ABA has 22 Special Interest Groups and just about every attendee can find one or more that provides specific educational and networking opportunities that meet their needs.
-SIG day is on Tuesday, April 10th.
-These informal workshop-like sessions, open to all attendees, provide an opportunity to interact and network with people in your areas of interest.
+SIG day is on Tuesday, April 2nd.
+Some are informal workshop-like sessions, some offer CE credits.
+They are open to all attendees and provide an opportunity to interact and network with people in your areas of interest.

 - Scan the session titles and select the most interesting and relevant to you.
 Where there are conflicts: Prioritize and read abstracts for those you can’t attend.
 Divide sessions among the group from your institution and share notes.

 - Meet new people!
-Ask your senior colleagues attending the meeting to introduce you to others in your expertise.
+Ask your senior colleagues attending the meeting to introduce you to others.
 Attend receptions and hospitality events for informal networking and fun!
 Bring business cards with your title, telephone number, and e-mail address.
 The social events at the ABA are important opportunities to meet people and learn in an informal setting.

 - Be sure to take notes on ideas you can use.
 There is a notes section in the mobile app attached to each session.